-So you’ve made it… Or making it… After all, many of us aim becoming rich, the easiest way is the slow and persistant way unless you’ve been lucky.
+So you’ve made it… Or making it… After all, many of us aim becoming financially independent, the easiest way is the slow and persistant one unless you’ve been lucky.
 For the latest part, I leave it to you or others to figure it out.
-I will focus on the former part, how you can become rich to reach financial independence for you and your loved ones.
+I will focus on the former part, how you can reach financial independence for you and your loved ones.

-Then a last word here.
-My main motivation is purely altruistic.
+Then an important word here: my motivation is solely altruistic.
 Indeed, after learning so much from other great people, it is time for me to give back to the Community.
 I will mention some names and tools later on.
 I do not have any interest or ownership in them.
 I simply learnt to use them for guiding my investments.

 So how to make money…